cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 recommend using HDD's but use SSDs.
 Buy the fast ones, as not every SSD is the same.
 Samsung is offering some under the EVO Pro branding.
 Get as much memory as you can effort.
-In addition make sure you back up your work.
+In addition make sure you back up your work regularly.
 Either in an online storage such as google, or an external drive.